Scott County Elder Abuse and Neglect

-According to Freedom from abuse, neglect and exploltation each resident must receive and the facility must provide the necessary care and services to attain or maintain the highest practicable physical, mental, and psychosocial well-being, in accordance with the comprehensive assessment and plan of care.
-The Federal Regulations Quality of Carerequires nursing homes also needs to employ sufficient numbers of qualified staff on a 24-hour basis to provide nursing care to all residents in accordance with resident care plans.
+According to freedom from abuse, neglect and exploitation each resident must receive and the facility must provide the necessary care and services to attain or maintain the highest practicable physical, mental, and psychosocial well-being, in accordance with the comprehensive assessment and plan of care.
+The Federal Regulations Quality of Care requires nursing homes also needs to employ sufficient numbers of qualified staff on a 24-hour basis to provide nursing care to all residents in accordance with resident care plans.

 It is important to know the Minnesota Nursing Home Bills of Rights which pertain to care and services for residents in Minnesota nursing homes.
 Nursing Home Report Card from the Center for Medicare and Medicaid Services, CMS is a valuable tool for investigating the care provided in a nursing home and is updated regularly and rates facilities on a five star scale.